cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 let keypair = Keypair.fromSecretKey(secretKey);
 ```

-Many wallets today allow users to bring their keypairs using a variety of extensions or web wallets.
+Many wallets today allow users to bring their Keypair using a variety of extensions or web wallets.
+The general recommendation is to use wallets, not text entry, to obtain the Keypair for signing.
 You can find ways to connect to external wallets with the [wallet-adapter](https://github.com/solana-labs/wallet-adapter) library.

 ### Creating and Sending Transactions